ubco-cmps/cosc122_course/class/week13/lab/Task1.md

     - The submit button should display a modal to show the final calculated GPA (as a percentage out of 100), as well as the corresponding letter grade.
     - You can look at the [UBCO letter grade](https://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014) for the conversion of percentages to letter grades.
 1. Add functionality for a "Calculate Adjusted GPA", which calculates your GPA after dropping your lowest grade.
     - There are several ways to accomplish this.
-One is to just `Math.min()` function, another way is to sort the array and then use `shift()` to drop the first element.
+One is to just `Math.min()` function, another way is to sort the array and then use `pop()` to drop the last element.
 1. JavaScript code must have *at least one* `if statement` and *at least one* `for loop` that does something useful.
 1. Create and use *at least one* JavaScript `function` to take in some parameters and returns a result.